HotaruCMS/HotaruCMS/READ_ME.txt

    4. When finished, delete the install folder.

 Note: If upgrading from Hotaru 0.7.5 to 0.8.X, you will also need to update your hotaru_settings.php file with changes in the new hotaru_settings_default.php file.
+Note2: If upgrading from Hotaru 0.8.X to 0.8.2, you will need to update your .htaccess file to match htaccess_default if you use friendly urls.

 First-time Installation